Best Affordable Places to Live in Oregon in 2025

 Photo credit: iStock/Strekoza2

-Hood River is a small and remote town in the northern part of Oregon, but it may be a terrific place to retire.
+Hood River is a small town about an hour east of Portland, and it may be a terrific place to retire.
 It is close to Mount Hood and hiking trails and hosts the Blossom Festival and Harvest Fest.
-There is easy access to quality healthcare, which makes it appealing to retirees.
+There is easy access to quality health care, which makes it appealing to retirees.

 Best Places to Live in Oregon Near the Beach